TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/TypoScript/Syntax/FileImports/Index.rst

 ..  versionchanged:: 14.0
-    The old school :typoscript:`<INCLUDE_TYPOSCRIPT:` syntax has been deprecated with version 13.4 and removed with TYPO3 v14.0.
+    The old school :typoscript:`<INCLUDE_TYPOSCRIPT:` syntax has been deprecated with version 13.4 and was removed with TYPO3 v14.0.
     See :ref:`t3coreapi/13:typoscript-syntax-includes-migration`.

 To structure and reuse single TypoScript snippets and not stuffing everything